Narvarwalker/Frustrated-Fox-Project/README.md

 # FrustratedFoxProject
-Game website (frustrated fox with animations)
+Fictitious HTML Landing page for Game developer website that uses aspects of CSS transitions and animations.